alxp12/golangcode-site/content/posts/2017-05-30-how-to-check-if-a-string-is-a-url.md

   - valid
 meta_image: 2017/validate-url.png
 ---
-Here's a little snippet to determine if a string is well structured and considered valid url.
+Here's a little snippet to determine if a string is well structured and valid url.
 This can be useful for pre-empting if a http call will work - or preventing failures from even occurring.
 In this snippet we're using a function to tidy this logic and make it reusable and we are essentially parsing the url and checking for any errors.

+`ParseRequestURI()` is our primary basic check, but it will allow strings like 'Test: Test' to pass (which we don't want).
+We therefore combine it with a url parser to check that both a scheme (like http) and a host exist.

 <!--more-->